 Previous projects have included:

-In addition to conducting research, Michelle-Lee has invested heavily in mobilizing social innovation, transformation, and resilience research to help build the understanding and capacity of both students and practitioners to grapple with complex, social-ecological challenges.
+In addition to conducting research, Michele-Lee has invested heavily in mobilizing social innovation, transformation, and resilience research to help build the understanding and capacity of both students and practitioners to grapple with complex, social-ecological challenges.
 The practitioners have included staff from large international development aid organizations and foundations (e.g. USAID, Inter-American Development Bank, Virgin Foundation) major networks (e.g. Rockefeller Resilient Cities, Asian Cities for Climate Change Network), national governments, and social enterprises.
 These experiences often provide a “real-time” testing of transformation concepts and are directly informing her ongoing research.

 Major initiatives and engagement includes: